Motomami World Tour: Spain

-The tour has received positive-to-mixed reviews from critics during its first leg.
-Nuria Net from Rolling Stone gave the first show at Madrid a positive review, stating that "On this Motomami Tour, it's all about minimalism and showcasing her raw talent, but it's also loud and eclectic.
+The tour received positive-to-mixed reviews from critics during its first leg.
+Nuria Net from Rolling Stone gave the first show at Madrid a positive review, stating that "On this Motomami Tour, it's all about minimalism and showcaszing her raw talent, but it's also loud and eclectic.
 In the cover image of the acclaimed album, Rosalía appears naked except for a motorcycle helmet.
 During her live show, she bares it all even more".
 About the stage design, she added: "the immersive experience is translated to the stage by a cameraperson who could very well have been the ninth 'motopapi' dancer, hovering constantly around Rosalía, even standing right in front of her and blocking her from front view.
 But that's the point."
 Writing for El País, Fernando Neira wrote a controversial paper about the same show, in which he questioned the "camera-focused" type of spectacle by calling Rosalía a "walking selfie" performing a "televised karaoke" while also talking poorly about the record.
 Neira's words were widely criticized by fans and specialized outlets including Forbes, ElDiario.es, and singer Alaska, who called Neira "absurd" and stated that the show "is a full 21st century spectacle" while also comparing it to recent live performances by Kiss and C. Tangana.
 Jenesaispop's Sebas Alonso gave the tour a positive review, rating the show with an 8/10.
 The portal highlighted the "futuristic" yet "minimalistic" aspects of the show stating that "Rosalía is always two steps ahead (...) she's already thinking about what's next.
 There are no artists in this world interested in looking back at 2019", praising the show not relying on the "glorification of the 80s or 90s" by betting on a "new way to perform and to interact, with no costume changes or kilometrical cranes".